agathoklisx/libved/README.md

    * I guess the most precise is bytelen() and charlen() in the utf8 era */

   /* defined but not being used, though i could happily use it (same with the loop
-   * macro) if it was enforced */
+   * macro) if it was enforced by a standard */
   #define forever for (;;)

-/* Interface
+/* Interface and Semantics.

  * It is a vi[m] like interface with the adition of a topline that can be disabled,
  * and it is based on modes.

  * Every buffer belongs to a window.
  * A window can have unlimited buffers.
  * A window can also be splited in frames.
- * An Editor instance can have unlimited windows.
+ * An Editor instance can have unlimited independed windows.

- * There can be unlimited editor instances.
+ * There can be unlimited independed editor instances (can be (de|rea)ttached)¹.

- * The highlight system currently works only for C sources; editing C sources is one
- * of the main reasons for this editor, so it is and will be tight up with C more.

- * Modes and Semantics
+ * Modes.

  * These are mostly like vim and which of course lack much of the rich feature set
  * of vim.
 That would require quite the double code i believe.
  */

+                // FIRST DRAFT //

 Normal mode:
  |